Assoc. Prof. Tanja Srebotnjak, PhD

-Dr. Tanja Srebotnjak is a Senior Policy Advisor at Ecologic Institute.
-She headed the Institute’s office in San Mateo, California, until 2014 Trained as both an environmental statistician and a biostatistician, she worked primarily on statistical methods and concepts for developing indicators to assess environmental performance, benchmarking sustainability objectives, measuring disparities in access to healthcare, forecasting healthcare needs, and small area estimation of health risks and outcomes.
+Associate Professor Dr. Tanja Srebotnjak is a Partner of Ecologic Institute.
+She headed the Institute's office in San Mateo, California, until 2014.
+Trained as both an environmental statistician and a biostatistician, she worked primarily on statistical methods and concepts for developing indicators to assess environmental performance, benchmarking sustainability objectives, measuring disparities in access to healthcare, forecasting healthcare needs, and small area estimation of health risks and outcomes.
 A native speaker of German, she is fluent in English and has the United Nations certificate of proficiency in Russian.

 Dr. Tanja Srebotnjak joined Ecologic Institute in 2009 as a Konrad von Moltke Fellow.
 She routinely applied her statistical and analytical skills to help answer a broad range of public policy questions.
 Relevant projects included the measurement of anthropogenic environmental pressures at national and EU levels, the characterization and measurement of sustainable communities, the identification and management of ecological threshold phenomena, the role of local and regional authorities in the successful implementation of the Europe 2020 Strategy, including rural-urban energy systems, and the evaluation of climate change targets and associated policies.

 In addition, she conducted research on small area estimation of environmental and behavioral health risk factors, system-level health disparities in the US, and human migration across ecosystems linked to climate change.
 She expanded her work into energy and resource efficiency.

 - Coordinator and Editor-in-Chief for the Indicators for a Sustainable San Mateo County Report in 2013-2015 in partnership with Sustainable San Mateo County